NeuroTechX/ntx_slack_archive/eegdata.md

 >
 It should defenetly be linked to source reconstruction methods, and i'm even wondering if we can see it as a special case of beamforming

+11/9/2017 12:08 AM

+ **alexandre.barachant** :

+ >some cool extension would be to actually do that in the FFT space, using cosprectrum matrices instead of correlation